stakezone/nodemonitorsolana/README.md

 RPC queries are wrapped with `timeout` in order to prevent any possible deadlock.

 ### Issues

+Outstanding votes is not fully implemented yet, consistency checks are missing.

 Getting the timestamp from `solana block-time`sometimes fails causing a `Block Not Found` error.
 However, it is not a critical value and does only affect `avgSlotTime` calculation, which is not a value used for uptime monitoring.